BrainSpawnInfosphere/kinect/README.md

 * Figure out what to do with the included freenect package

-## ROS Node: Kinect Camera Point Cloud Viewer
+## Viewer Node: Kinect Camera Point Cloud Viewer

 **Author:** Kevin Walchko